 The Code of Practice on Local Authority Accounting in the United Kingdom 2011/2012 introduced a change to the treatment in accounting for heritage assets held by the Authority.
-The Council now requires heritage assets to be carried in the balance sheet at valuation.
+Heritage assets are now required to be carried in the balance sheet at valuation.